ceregousa/slate/source/index.html.md

 You must replace <code>cDPuiaEQrttyDpGU8a1aJtltFUDJY9W31Hi/K+SY9c2WuqHio3dBVtBjagLxyh6U</code> with your personal Bearer token.
 </aside>

-<aside class="warning">Cerego does NOT currently use OAuth2.
+<aside class="warning">Please be aware that Cerego does NOT currently use OAuth2.
 It is not possible to perform API calls on an individual user level.</aside>

 # Courses